BragmaDev/snippetbin/README.md

 - MongoDB

 ### Installation
+1. Install Node.js version 18.14.2
 1. Clone repository into an empty folder (this will be referred to as the root folder)
 1. Inside the root folder, run "npm run install"
 1. Inside the root folder, run "npm run build"
-1. Set NODE_ENV to "production"
+1. Set NODE_ENV to "production" (Run "NODE_ENV=production" on Linux or "SET NODE_ENV=production" on Windows)
 1. Inside the root folder, run "npm run start"
 1. The application will now be running on port 5000
 1. Go to "localhost:5000" on your browser of choice